Astronomy Research (MSc)

 - If you do not need a visa or residence permit, you must apply for admission before 15 November.

-If you don’t have a Dutch diploma that grants direct admission, you’ll have to complete a two-part application procedure:
+If you do not have a Dutch diploma that grants direct admission or you need to meet additional admission criteria, you’ll have to complete a two-part application procedure:

 - First register your application(s) in the national system Studielink.